What is my available balance?

 What’s not included in my available balance?

-- Debit card transactions that were authorized by the bank, but not submitted by the merchant for payment within three business days of authorization, or that were never submitted for authorization.
-For example, an online merchant may temporarily authorize a transaction of $1 to verify your account, then later debit your account the full purchase price once your order ships.
+- Debit card transactions authorized by us but not submitted by the merchant for payment within three business days of authorization, or that were never submitted for authorization.

-To avoid overspending, it’s a good idea to keep a personal record of your transactions, and compare your record to what you see online in your Wells Fargo Available Balance.
+To avoid overspending, it’s a good idea to keep a personal record of your transactions, and compare your record to what you see as your Available Balance with Wells Fargo Online.

-How do I view my end of day balance and account history online?
+How do I view my account history online?

-- View your account balance (or select the Account Activity tab if you’re already signed on).
+- View your account balance (or select the the account from the Account Summary page if you are already signed on).

 - You will see the Account Activity screen with a list of your transactions, starting with the most recent.